jperez01/jperez01/README.md

 ❤️ Things I'm Obsessed With Right Now ❤️
 - 👨‍🍳 Cooking: Green Tartar Sauce
 - 📚 Reading: The Unbearable Lightness of Being
-- 🕹️ Games: Limbus Company
+- 🕹️ Gaming: Limbus Company

 📫 You can find me on:
 - 💼 LinkedIn: [Juan Perez](https://www.linkedin.com/in/juan-p-perez/)